Seven Seeds

 Session 6: Beyond Words and Towards Action

-Making Change Happen from Reconciliation to ReconcilAction
+Making Change Happen from Reconciliation to ReconcilACTION

 Honouring our Grandfather of Zaagi’idiwin ‘love’.
 Which in Anishinaabemowin means ‘unconditional love between one another including all of Creation, humans and non-humans.’
 Represented by the spirit of the Eagle.

-Session 7: Indigenous Innovators in Action Building a Brighter Future for All
+Session 7: Indigenous Innovators in Action

 Indigenous Changemaking at the Nation, Organization, and Individual Level